-2. Quality and Context
+3. Quality and Context

-The site is located at the Pierce College Fort Steilacoom campus, 9401 Farwest Dr. SW, Lakewood, WA 98498.
-When complete, it is critical that the building interior be constructed of quality materials and the portion of the exterior to be replaced enhance the aesthetic appearance in context of adjacent buildings and to generally be "in tune" with the campus overall.
+The site is located at the Bates Technical College South campus, 2201 S 78th St, Tacoma, WA 98409.
+When complete, it is critical that the building interior be constructed of quality materials, ample natural light and spaces that inspire students to meet their goals.
 Owner objective is to develop a high-quality teaching facility and successful project by applying sustainable, maintainable principles in a practical, well planned, and cost-effective manner that will meet:

-- The occupants need to fulfill the mission of Pierce College and of Central Washington University. - Operation and maintenance needs, featuring an easily maintainable facility that has the lowest possible utility and maintenance costs - An excellent indoor environmental quality requirement that facilitates occupants' productivity by providing a comfortable environment while avoiding the design attributes related to poor HVAC system performance, low space utilization, poor acoustical qualities, inconsistent interior style, and low durability finishes. - Pierce College desires to minimize environmental impacts and maximize energy savings where possible.
+- The occupants need to fulfill the mission of Bates Technical College. - Operation and maintenance needs, featuring an easily maintainable facility that has the lowest possible utility and maintenance costs - An excellent indoor environmental quality requirement that facilitates occupants' productivity by providing a comfortable environment while avoiding the design attributes related to poor HVAC system performance, low space utilization, poor acoustical qualities, inconsistent interior style, and low durability finishes. - Bates Technical College desires to minimize environmental impacts and maximize energy savings where possible.
 Features such as water-efficient plumbing, energy-efficient HVAC and lighting systems, and design for pathways and strategies to support future onsite-energy production.
-Additionally, there should be a focus on designing systems to be in compliance with the Washington State Clean Buildings Act. - The program requirements outlined in the test to fit document Programming Report authored by Rolluda Architects.
+Additionally, there should be a focus on designing systems to be in compliance with the Washington State Clean Buildings Act. - The program requirements outlined in the Predesign document Fire Service Training Center authored by Rice-Fergus-Miller architects.
 Note the program, like this OPR is a baseline for the Design-Build Team as a starting point and defines minimum requirements at the time it was published.
-The Design-Build Team is encouraged to verify and challenge this baseline within the limits of the MADACC. - Limitations and opportunities presented by the existing structure and connection to the Cascade Building and Olympic North Buildings via skybridges to the south and north respectively. - A full understanding and innovative use of the existing utility infrastructure serving the Olympic South building from other campus buildings and interconnected utilities

-- The overall facility shall be served by infrastructure (wireless telephone and data, electricity, chilled water, etc.) that must be capable of meeting current and future requirements of all areas in the building.
+The Design-Build Team is encouraged to verify and challenge this baseline within the limits of the MADCC. - A full understanding and innovative use of the existing utility infrastructure serving the project site from other campus buildings and interconnected utilities. - The project will address street frontage deficiencies identified by the City of Tacoma Pre-Application Comment Memo (see Pre-Design Appendix). - The overall facility shall be served by infrastructure (wireless telephone and data, electricity, chilled water, etc.) that must be capable of meeting current and future requirements of all areas in the building.
 For example, conference rooms used for A/V presentation shall include the ability to dim/turn off lighting around the projector screen or other areas with a lighting model to satisfy general occupancy requirements.
 The mechanical, electrical, controls, and piping system shall be flexible and functional enough to accommodate future expansion; all systems shall be easily accessed for maintenance without removing walls or equipment.
 Design of the HVAC system shall include efficient methods such as energy recovery devices, and integration of a platform for monitoring and adjusting purposes.
-The integration of the Building Systems, energy usage, preventive maintenance, scheduling, and distribution of required information to maintenance staff and outside service providers.
-All utilities will have meters and submeters as appropriate. - Design Build Institute of America (DBIA) Best Practices for Design-Build Done Right - The stringent attention to AHERA standards set in the prior asbestos abatement removal project and heightened attention to human health and safety in all decisions surrounding the project.
+The integration of the Building Automation System (BAS) shall allow remote monitoring of critical building systems, energy usage, preventive maintenance, scheduling, and distribution of required information to maintenance staff and outside service providers.
+All utilities will have meters and submeters as appropriate. - Design Build Institute of America (DBIA) Best Practices for Design-Build Done Right

-4. OCCUPANCY & USE
+5. OCCUPANCY & USE